MartynovychSerhii/Data_Analytics/DE-101/module02/readme.md

-Metrics_query - Document with SQL queries answering for this requests:
+Metrics_query.sql - Document with SQL queries answering for this requests:

   - Total Sales
   - Total Profit